Indiana Republican governor is latest US official to visit Taiwan

 The White House has said that there is no change to the United States’ “One China” policy and that Washington recognizes the People’s Republic of China as the sole legitimate government of China.

-The US maintains close unofficial ties with Taiwan and is bound by law to provide Taiwan with defensive arms.
-But the US remains deliberately vague on whether it would defend Taiwan militarily in the event of a Chinese invasion, a policy known as “strategic ambiguity.”
+The United States maintains close unofficial ties with Taiwan and is bound by law to provide Taiwan with defensive arms.
+But, the United States remains deliberately vague on whether it would defend Taiwan militarily in the event of a Chinese invasion, a policy known as “strategic ambiguity.”

 While in Asia, he plans to meet with Taiwanese and South Korean government officials, business leaders and academic institutions.